 These cures include cleaning, eliminating clutter, repairing, and furniture arranging.

 They stimulate energy and redirect the flow of ch’i.

-These cures include moving objects such as wind chimes, mobiles, fans, or electronic equipments – including phones, computers, stoves, TVs, etc. Even physically walking through the rooms can stir up energy and encourage movement in different areas of your life.
+These cures include moving objects such as wind chimes, mobiles, fans, or electronic equipment – including phones, computers, stoves, TVs, etc. Even physically walking through the rooms can stir up energy and encourage movement in different areas of your life.

 3. Stabilizing Cures